Diegoslourenco/cybersecurity/transposition/README.md

 <br>

 * `brute_force()` receives only a cipher message and a language.
 Using a brute-forte attack it will test all the possible keys and return the result messages in a list that each item corresponds to a pair key and decrypted message.
-Because there are many possible solutions for these problem, a good way to solve this is that for each possible decrypted message here, check if some words make sense in a given language.
+Because there are many possible solutions for this problem, a good way to solve this is that for each possible decrypted message here, check if some words make sense in a given language.
 For this purpuse, the `detected_language` module was created.

 <br>